Willie Nelson Believes Marijuana ‘Saved’ His Life

 — USA TODAY (@USATODAY) May 3, 2019

-Prior to marijuana beginning to become legal across the United States, Willie was never shy about talking up the medicinal benefits to consuming weed as well as the potential economical benefits.
+Prior to marijuana beginning to become legal across the United States, Willie was never shy about talking up the medicinal benefits to consuming weed as well as the potential economic benefits.
 He admitted it was “nice” to see society was beginning to accept marijuana.
-Move over, he enjoyed people realizing what he had been saying about cannabis for years was true.
+Moreover, he enjoyed people realizing what he had been saying about cannabis for years was true.

 “It’s a medicine.”